Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part1.md

 A Vitis accelerated application consists of two distinct components: a software program and an FPGA binary containing hardware accelerated kernels.

 * The software program is written in C/C++ and runs on a conventional CPU.
-The software program uses user-space APIs implemented by the XRT to interact with the acceleration kernel in the FPGA device.
+The software program uses user-space APIs implemented by the AMD Runtime library (XRT) to interact with the acceleration kernel in the FPGA device.

 * The hardware accelerated kernels can be written in C/C++ or RTL (Verilog or VHDL) and run within the programmable logic part of the FPGA device.
 The kernels are integrated with the Vitis hardware platform using standard AXI interfaces.